 Additionally, Direct Connect makes it possible to access public resources, like S3 instances, and private resources, like EC2 objects.
 To access the private resources, you need to use private IP space.
 So, if the separation of the network is between the private and public spaces, you can use the same connection to access both kinds of resources.

 Intermediate-Level AWS Interview Questions

-21. Differentiate Amazon RDS and Amazon DynamoDB?
+21. Differentiate Amazon RDS and Amazon DynamoDB.

 - Amazon RDS: It is an AWS service for managing relational databases.
-The operations for the relational databases are handled automatically by AWS RDS.
+The operations for the relational databases are handled automatically by RDS.
 However, Amazon RDS is suitable for working with structured data.

 - Amazon DynamoDB: It is a cloud database based on NoSQL that can operate trillions of user requests per day.
-It is a high-performance and durable database that can give very high performance at any scale.
+It is a high-performance and durable database that delivers very high performance at any scale.
 Amazon DynamoDB offers in-built backup and security features for the applications along with caching in-memory.